 We will be retiring but the boat won’t be.
 We're sure you understand that we are in no rush to part with Shearwater but If we can find someone who will take care of our passengers and boat we will sell Venture Jet and give them every support in taking the business on and making it their own.

 If not our beloved boat will join us in an adventurous retirement until we can find a suitable home for her.
-If she is still with us next year we will continue to do some charter work and passenger groups but we will not be running scheduled trips as we do now.
+If she is still with us next year we will continue to do charter work and passenger groups but we will not be running scheduled trips seven days a week as we have done.

 So this is it, guys – our last season.
 Right now we’re enjoying the wildlife and the views as usual, persuading Shearwater in and out of tricky spaces and generally having a blast with our passengers.